kstearns0214/SER322team20/Deliverable-4/README.md

 ```

 The notation here is:
 - `lib/mysql-connector-java-8.0.23.jar;bin` is the path to the SQL connector.
+Change the `;` to `:` if using a Mac OS.
 - `cookbook.Application` is the pathfile to the java file with all of the application information.
 - `jdbc:mysql://localhost/cookbook?` is the URL.
 - `autoReconnect=true` encourages the JDBC driver to connect to failing connections.
 - `useSSL=false` is only needed for MySQL 5.5.45+, 5.6.26+, or 5.7.6+.
 If you are using one of these MySQL versions, set `useSSL` to `true`.
 - `useLegacyDatetimeCode=false"` This refers to how the Connector retrieves a timestamp.
 According to the [MySQL manual](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-usagenotes-known-issues-limitations.html), this refers to MySQL Connector/J 5.1 and may not be necessary for a different version.
-- 'serverTimezone=America/New_York' This sets the timezone to New York's timezone.
+- `serverTimezone=America/New_York` This sets the timezone to New York's timezone.